beingmerry/KangaBrew/README.md

 # KangaBrew

 KangaBrew is a web based application for looking up breweries in your town, adding them to a list, and then HOPPING around to the those breweries throughout the day.
-It is currently in development as of 2023-08-16
+It is currently in development as of 2023-08-24

 # Install

 KangaBrew is written in vanilla JavaScript, HTML, and CSS with a JSON-Server backend.

-Therefore, installation is as simple as cloning the repository, running ```json-server db.json``` then launching ```index.html``` in any browser.
+Installation is as simple as cloning the repository, running ```json-server db.json``` then launching ```index.html``` in any browser.

 # Resources